flocked/AdvancedCollectionTableView/README.md

   ## OutlineViewDiffableDataSource

-  A diffable data source for NSOutlineView simliar to CollectionViewDiffableDataSource.
+  A diffable data source for NSOutlineView.

   Example usage of a data source with a String as `ItemIdentifierType`:

  ```swift
     let dataSource = OutlineViewDiffableDataSource<String>(outlineView: outlineView, cellRegistration: cellRegistration)